resteasy/resteasy.github.io/_posts/2023-08-08-resteasy-grpc.md

 `resteasy-grpc`[^resteasy-grpc] is a project that can help you to generate a bridge project that can wrap the REST service APIs into relative gRPC APIs.
 The `resteasy-grpc` generated project will wrap your REST project into the final bridge project, and provide a gRPC service by using the standard gRPC server by default, and redirect the gRPC service calls into the backend servlet based REST services internally, which means you need to have a servlet container so the backend REST services are online.

 In this article, I’ll show you how to deploy the bridge project into WildFly.
-The reason to use WildFly is because it has a gRPC subsystem, and it is also a servlet container out of box, so it’s very convinient to deploy the bridge project into it.
+The reason to use WildFly is that it has a gRPC subsystem, and it is also a servlet container out of box, so it’s very convenient to deploy the bridge project into it.
 Now let’s go to the details.

 The first step is to clone the `resteasy-examples`[^resteasy-examples] project: